tstack/lnav/docs/source/ui.rst

 :kbd:`Q` and :kbd:`Shift` + :kbd:`A` will switch views while keeping
 the focused time in sync.

-The LOG and TEXT views support pinning important log lines to the top of the view so they remain visible as you scroll.
+The LOG, TEXT, and TIMELINE views support pinning important log lines to the top of the view so they remain visible as you scroll.
 This is useful for keeping context visible, such as a request header, session start message, or a CSV header.

 To pin the focused line as a sticky header, press :kbd:`CTRL` + :kbd:`s` or use the :ref:`:toggle-sticky-header<toggle_sticky_header>` command.
 Pinned